-Highway 120, 140 and 41 are the routes that reach Yosemite.
+Highway 120, 140, and 41 are the routes that reach Yosemite.
 Many people drive to Yosemite but public transportation is also an option.
 Before reaching the gates to Yosemite no matter what route you take, it’s a good idea to fill up gas because attractions are greatly spaced out.
-Also keep in mind that as you get closer to the Yosemite the price of gas increases.
+Also, keep in mind that as you get closer to Yosemite the price of gas increases.
 Read more details about getting to Yosemite.

 Valley Floor Tours + Shuttle Services

 All around the park are stations for the Yosemite Shuttle, which is free and accessible via a ramp.
 If looking for an organized tour you pay for (other than the one described above at Mariposa Grove) then try either the open-air tram or the Grand Tour.
 The Grand Tours runs once a day and takes visitors around the Yosemite Valley Floor, Glacier Point, and the Mariposa Grove.
 The Grand Tour operates in an enclosed shuttle with a lift.